Introduction

 The Gregorian Calendar and Leap Years

 The complexity of this simple question arises from the very structure of the Gregorian calendar, enacted in 1582 to synchronize the civil year with Earth’s orbit around the Sun.
+Consider this: a tropical year is roughly 365.
 2422 days long, so the calendar employs a leap-year system: years divisible by four are leap years, except centurial years not divisible by 400.
-So a tropical year is roughly 365.
-Because 2024 met the criteria, it contained 366 days.
+Also, because 2024 met the criteria, it contained 366 days.
 That extra day—February 29—shifts the ordinal numbers of every date following it by one, which is why any calculation involving 2024 must be handled with the correct year length.

 Julian Day Numbers and Continuous Time